aims-umich/pyMAISE/docs/source/index.rst

 - Kernel SHAP,
 - and Exact SHAP.

-Request further neural network layer support as an issue on the `pyMAISE repository <https://github.com/myerspat/pyMAISE>`_.
 Refer to the sections below for more information, including installation, examples, and use.
 Use the :ref:`examples` as examples on pyMAISE functionality.

 .. admonition:: Recommended publication for citing :cite:`MYERS2025105568`,
    :class: tip